Consider Your Toddler’s Potty Personality

-Your Puppy will do best with an explanation of how the trip will go.
-Involve him in the process of prepping for airplane or roadside bathroom stops.
+- Eager-to-please personalities will do best with an explanation of how the trip will go.
+Involve them in the process of prepping for airplane or roadside bathroom stops.

-Your little Turtle will be cautious about all the newness and will notice all the differences in the environment.
-Bring up the differences you expect to see along the way, like how the potties might look at a hotel, and ask how she'd like to handle it.
+- Shy personalities will be cautious about all the newness and notice all the differences in the environment.
+Talk about what you expect to see along the way, like how the potties might look at a hotel, and ask how they’d like to handle it.

-Your Bear Cub and Squirrel will be so fascinated by the newness of the trip, potty training will be last on their list of interests.
+- Free-spirited and high-energy children will be so fascinated by the newness of the trip that potty training will be last on their list of interests.

 Best Practices for Long Trips

-- Dress your travelin’ toddler in easily removed clothing.
+- Give that outfit a second look.
+Be sure to dress your travelin’ toddler in easily removable clothing.

-- Schedule frequent breaks for potty visits and checks on the Pull-Ups.
+- Schedule frequent breaks.
+Plan time for potty visits and to check on the Pull-Ups® training pants.

-- In airplane bathrooms have your child use the toilet, wash their hands, and then stand outside the door while you press “flush.”
+- Check out airplane bathrooms ahead of time.
+Have your child use the toilet, wash their hands, and then stand outside the door while you press “flush.”
 The roar from the airplane toilet might be scary.